openjdk/guide/src/index.md

 * A _backported by_ link should only refer to issues of type Backport
 * A bug id should never be reused for different patches in the same repository

 Disadvantages of this model are that the list of backports in JBS will still list the old (failed) backport as the 15.0.2 backport, and the new backport will not be linked to using a _backported by_ link.
-It is assumed that the advantages above outweigths the disadvantages and that the capital letter prefixes for the backout and the redo will be visible enough in JBS to alert that something fishy is going on.
+It is assumed that the advantages above outweighs the disadvantages and that the capital letter prefixes for the backout and the redo will be visible enough in JBS to alert that something fishy is going on.

 ::: {.box}
 [To the top](#){.boxheader}